Skip to content

 Prompt

-The Prompt is the core data model that contains the runtime context messages, variables, and configuration for the prompt.
-It is responsible for managing the contextual history and providing the necessary information to the generation provider for a meaningful prompt and response cycles.
+Prompts are responsible for managing the contextual history and providing the necessary information to the generation provider for a meaningful prompt and response cycles.

 Prompt Structure